ChiliJohnson/blog.chilij.com/site/posts/02-git-fixup.md

 In the previous example, in order to create the fixup commit with `git commit --fixup 2222222`, we used the commit hash as the identifier (which we found through `git log`), but there's a more intuitive way we can specify which commit we want to fixup, using `:/`.

-Using `:/` as a revision identifier tells git to find the most-recent commit which matches the text (really a regular expression) following those tokens.
-For example:
+Using `:/` as a revision identifier tells git to find the most-recent commit which matches the text (really a regular expression) following those tokens.[^gitrevisions] For example:
 ```shell
 $ git log --oneline
 # 3333333 (HEAD) Adds dev dependencies.